yojoots/libbitcoin-system-wiki/Pure-Bank.md

 return-rate = interest-paid / borrowed
 return-rate = interest-rate * loaned / borrowed
 ```
-Notice that, by substituting [capital ratio for interest ratio](Savings-Relation), return ratio can be expressed by borrowed and loaned capital.
+Notice that, by substituting [capital ratio for interest ratio](Savings-Relation), return ratio can also be expressed by borrowed and loaned capital.
 ```
 return-ratio = ((borrowed - loaned) / loaned) * loaned / borrowed
 return-ratio = (borrowed - loaned) / borrowed